Abbeeee/Penguino/README.md

 # Penguino
 A infinite runner game, kind of.
-It was part of a school group project.
+Part of a school group project.